Guatemala national football team: 2022 World Cup

-Road to 2026 World Cup
+2026 World Cup

 Guatemala had a historic run in the 2023 CONCACAF Gold Cup, topping Group D, where they beat Cuba 1–0, drew against Canada, and won 2–3 in their final group stage game against Guadeloupe.
 They lost in the quarter-finals against Jamaica with a 0–1 score.
 They ended in fifth place at the tournament.
 In the following tournament, the 2023–24 CONCACAF Nations League, Guatemala finished 4th in Group A of League A, finishing below Martinique and Panama.
 They only won 1 of 4 matchdays with a 2–0 win against El Salvador, losing against Trinidad and Tobago and Panama.

 In the beginning of 2024, Guatemala played a friendly against European national team Iceland, where they lost 0–1 in a late winner by Ísak Þorvaldsson in the 79th minute.
-In March, they played against South American national team Ecuador, losing 2–0 from an early 8th minute goal by John Yeboah and a late finisher 86th minute goal by Gonzalo Plata.
+In March, they played against South American national team Ecuador, losing 2–0 from an early 8th-minute goal by John Yeboah and a late finisher 86th-minute goal by Gonzalo Plata.
 Guatemala were winless in their first four national fixtures of 2024.

 Guatemala saw victories during the 2026 FIFA World Cup Qualification in their first 2 games, winning 6–0 against Dominica and 0–3 against the British Virgin Islands.
 In June, Guatemala played against 2022 FIFA World Cup champions Argentina, losing 4–1 with their only goal being by Lisandro Martinez, who scored an own goal in the fourth minute after a Guatemalan freekick.
 It is the first and only goal Guatemala has ever scored against Argentina.
 Nicholas Hagen recorded 6 saves against Argentina, with 5 being in the penalty box.
 Hagen saved an attempted bicycle kick from Ángel Di María, preventing an Argentinian goal.
 Guatemala participated in the 2024–25 CONCACAF Nations League, and ended their run in the tournament after placing 3rd in League A on goal difference.